Dimension Polynomials for Affine Partial Difference Algebraic Groups: Introduction

-The fact that the ideals $\I(G_i)$ eventually stabilise with respect to the endomorphisms allows us to prove the existence of a dimension polynomial for the algebraic groups $G_i$ defined by $\I(G_i)$ for each $i\in\mathbb{N}$ respectively.
-We call the sequence of closed subgroups $(G_i)_{i\in\mathbb{N}}$ the Zariski closures of the $\s$\=/algebraic group $G$ (with respect to some given embedding).
+In fact, we prove something stronger than \Cref{the: ideal intro}.
+The ideals $\I(G[i])$ of all defining $\s$\=/polynomials in $\I(G)$ of order up to and including $i\in\mathbb{N}$ form an ascending chain of Hopf ideals.
+We prove that these chains of Hopf ideals eventually stabilise with respect to the shift maps, in the sense that for large enough $i\in\mathbb{N}$.
+Each $\I(G[i])$ is the defining ideal for an algebraic group $G[i]$, and we call the sequence of closed subgroups $(G[i])_{i\in\mathbb{N}}$ the Zariski closures of the $\s$\=/algebraic group $G$ (with respect to the embedding into the general linear $\s$\=/algebraic group).
+The fact that the ideals $\I(G[i])$ eventually stabilise with respect to the endomorphisms (\ref{eq: ideal gen prop intro}) can be used to prove that the dimensions of the Zariski closures also stabilise in some nice way, that is, we can find a dimension polynomial.

-\begin{thm*}[Corollary \ref{cor: partial dim poly zariskis}] Let $G$ be a $\s$\=/algebraic group, and let $(G_i)_{i\in\mathbb{N}}$ be the Zariski closures of $G$ (with respect to some given embedding).
-Then there exists a numerical polynomial $\phi(t)\in\mathbb{Q}[t]$ of degree less than or equal to $n$ such that for large enough $i\in\mathbb{N}$, $\phi(i)=\dim(G_i)$. \end{thm*}
+\begin{thm*}[Corollary \ref{cor: partial dim poly zariskis}] Let $G$ be a $\s$\=/algebraic group, and let $(G[i])_{i\in\mathbb{N}}$ be the Zariski closures of $G$ (with respect to some given embedding).
+Then there exists a numerical polynomial $\phi(t)\in\mathbb{Q}[t]$ of degree less than or equal to $n$ such that for large enough $i\in\mathbb{N}$, $\phi(i)=\dim(G[i])$. \end{thm*}

-We find that the degree and leading coefficient of a dimension polynomial for a $\s$\=/algebraic group $G$ are independent of the chosen embedding, and hence are invariants of the $\s$\=/algebraic group $G$.
-This allows us to define the $\s$\=/dimension, $\s$\=/type and typical $\s$\=/dimension of a $\s$\=/algebraic group.
+While the dimension polynomial for $G$ depends on the embedding we are working with, the degree and leading coefficient of a dimension polynomial for a $\s$\=/algebraic group $G$ are independent of the chosen embedding, and hence are invariants of the $\s$\=/algebraic group $G$.
+This allows us to define the $\s$\=/dimension, $\s$\=/type and typical $\s$\=/dimension of a $\s$\=/algebraic group (\Cref{def: diff type diff dim etc}).